 Through structured interaction programs for faculty, staff, and students-including intergroup dialogues, retreats, institutes, and educational and training workshops-the center promotes diversity as one of the university's greatest assets.
-The educational work of the center encompasses gender, race, age, ethnicity, sexual orientation, disability status, nationality, adult re-entry, and other salient social identities found at ASU.
+The educational work of the center encompasses race, gender identity, age, ethnicity, sexual orientation, disability status, nationality, adult re-entry, and other salient social identities found at ASU.